With so many organizations looking to get to “No Kill,” we’ve compiled 5 resources to help you check all of the boxes of the No Kill Equation.

 Keeping pets with their owners is the goal of any reputable animal shelter.
 But how do you prevent owner surrenders when you’re an open admission shelter?
 There are many great resources out there to help you establish owner surrender programs that help meet the needs of your community.
 Often the owners really do not want to surrender their pet but they may not have the financial means to care for them.

-On the HSUS website there is a great article that gives you some pointers on how to rethink owner surrenders.
 Sometimes it’s as simple as requiring them to setup an appointment and connecting them with a counselor to ask some basic questions and point out resources that you already have in your community to help them.

 You’ve probably also heard about Maddie’s Pet Assistant but did you know that there are some innovative shelters that are using this lifesaving tool to help with owner surrenders and keeping pets in their homes?
 Check out this article to learn more Preventing surrenders with MPA.